Skip to main content

 Position the playhead at the next Keyframe by using the Option/Alt + Cmd/Ctrl + ⬅︎/ arrow hotkeys.
 Keyframes can also be filtered by selecting Layers, Attributes or selections of Keyframes.
 For example, if the position.x Attribute is selected, Keyframes on other attributes will be ignored.

-• Beats per Bar - Set the number of beats in each bar.
+Beats per Bar - When Mode is set to Beats per Minute, set the number of beats in each bar.

 Zoom